npm/npm/doc/cli/npm-install.md

     Tarball requirements:
     * The filename *must* use `.tar`, `.tar.gz`, or `.tgz` as the extension.
-    * The package contents should reside in a subfolder inside the tarball (usually it is called `package/`).
-Npm strips one directory layer when installing the package (an equivalent of `tar x --strip-components=1` is run).
+    * The package contents should reside in a subfolder inside the tarball (usually it is called `package/`). npm strips one directory layer when installing the package (an equivalent of `tar x --strip-components=1` is run).
     * The package must contain a `package.json` file with `name` and `version` properties.

     Example: